List of Central Coast Mariners FC players: Club captains

-Since 2005, eight players have held the position of club captain of the Central Coast Mariners.
+Since 2005, nine players have held the position of club captain of the Central Coast Mariners.
 The first club captain was Noel Spencer, who was captain from 2005 to 2007.
 The longest-serving captain is Alex Wilkinson, who was captain from 2007 to 2012 after taking over from Spencer.
-Danny Vukovic is the current captain of the club after Oliver Bozanic left the club in 2022.
+Trent Sainsbury is the current captain of the club after Danny Vukovic retired in 2024.